Section 125 Cafeteria Plan Benefits for Employees: What It Means for Your Paycheck

 3. Box 14 on your W-2 is not an extra deduction

-When you see "S125" or "CAF" in Box 14 of your W-2, that's not a deduction you take on your tax return — it's a memo showing that your taxable wages in Box 1 are already reduced.
+When you see "S125" or "CAF" in Box 14 of your W-2, that's not a deduction you take on your tax return.
+It's a memo showing that your taxable wages in Box 1 are already reduced.
 Many employees try to deduct it again on their 1040 and get flagged.
 Don't.
 See our W-2 Box 14 Codes Explained guide for a full breakdown.

 4. You may still owe Social Security taxes on FSA elections